 There are numerous social media advertising opportunities out there.
 Other platforms you can use include Spotify, Youtube, SnapChat and Pinterest.
 No matter your choice, always make sure you have the right objective and target audience in mind.
 By directing your social media ads towards the right audience and for the right purposes, you’ll have a better chance of increasing awareness of your brand and gaining a steady online following.

 Far too many marketing agencies still maintain school playground dynamics; the content producers are huddled in one corner, the PPC’ers in the other, and the Display team somewhere in the middle.
-This tribalism can easily result into either a popularity contest about which department is the “cool kids table” or into a sort of communal disinterest in what others are up to.
+This tribalism can easily result in either a popularity contest about which department is the “cool kids table” or in a sort of communal disinterest in what others are up to.

 This is perhaps unavoidable in large corporates but luckily at TMI, we’ve learned that giving support, input, sharing resources, and approaching others for information has enabled different departments to be creative and solve problems together.

-The bar for quality continues to rise as the technology used to create and publish campaigns and content improve.
-Content marketing, for example, becoming more automated, customised and multichannel.
-This means that where content producers used to think creatively to produce online material, they might also need an analytical input of the Search and Display specialists to offer value to the target audience.
+The bar for quality continues to rise as the technology used to create and publish campaigns and content improves.
+Content marketing, for example, becoming more automated, customized, and multichannel.
+This means that where content producers used to think creatively to produce online material, they might also need the analytical input of the Search and Display specialists to offer value to the target audience.

-The point is, every client success story isn’t credited only to a few rock stars in the agency or a single, best performing team, but on the objectives that align different departments to work together.
-When we extend involvement on a campaign to more people, we enable clients to tap into a deeper pool of ideas, knowledge and skills.
+The point is, every client success story isn’t credited only to a few rock stars in the agency or a single, best-performing team, but to the objectives that align different departments to work together.
+When we extend involvement in a campaign to more people, we enable clients to tap into a deeper pool of ideas, knowledge, and skills.